ridwanediallo/Ridlib/README.md

 # 📖 [Ridlib] <a name="about-project"></a>

-**[Ridlib]** , an innovative online library application, seamlessly blends the power of Ruby on Rails, Stimulus.Js, Turbo Streams, and PostgreSQL to deliver an enriching reading experience.
+**[Ridlib]** , an online library application, seamlessly blends the power of Ruby on Rails, Stimulus.Js, Turbo Streams, and PostgreSQL to deliver an enriching reading experience.
 Hosted on Digital Ocean via Dokku, RidLiv boasts a clean and responsive UI, ensuring a user-friendly interface across various devices, be it a phone, PC, or any web-browsing device.

 With a vast collection exceeding 70,000 books, RidLiv provides users with unrestricted access to a diverse literary world.
 Beyond mere exploration, users can actively engage with the content by rating, liking, and offering insightful reviews on the available books.
 RidLiv, a gateway to the literary realm, combines functionality with a sleek design, making it the go-to platform for book enthusiasts seeking both convenience and community engagement.